UCL/rsd-cppcourse/introduction/02whycpp.md

 C++ is:

 * Faster than Python, Perl, MATLAB, Mathematica or Ruby.
-* More expressive and flexible than FORTRAN or C.
+* More expressive and flexible than Fortran or C.

 But C++ is:

 * Complicated, error-prone, and difficult to learn.
-* Harder than C or FORTRAN to make really fast.
+* Harder than C or Fortran to make really fast.
 * More verbose and less expressive than Python, Perl, MATLAB, Mathematica or Ruby.
 * Tough to get running, with hard-to-install libraries and cumbersome build tools.